CristianaDvD/but-first-bellydance/README.md

 ## Features

-The website is comprised of six pages, four of them being accessible from the navigation bar (home page, classes, hire, gallery) and the fifth which is a thank you page that opens when all three forms of the website (subscription, join now for classes and hire form) are submitted, and sixth which is a 404 page in case something doesn't go as desired.
+The website is comprised of six pages, four of them being accessible from the navigation bar (home page, classes, hire, gallery), the fifth which is a thank you page that opens when all three forms of the website (subscription, join now for classes and hire form) are submitted, and sixth which is a 404 page in case something doesn't go as desired.

 ### Navigation bar